A CULTURE OF SAFETY

 As an Alliance, we facilitate a space for stakeholders to enter a closer dialogue, create productive partnerships, find collaborative ways to improve the safety of local journalists and freelancers, and extend the impact of their work.

 SAFETY TRAINING - To lear about new opportunitunities check our News page here.
 We encourage all journalists to complete a safety and first aid training course before working in a hostile environment.
 The ACOS Alliance is helping freelance journalists access such training, often referred to as HEFAT (Hostile Environment and First Aid Training).
-Over the last couple of years, we have supported more than 350 freelance and local journalists in getting access and participating in safety training courses.
+Over the last three years, we have supported around 500 freelance and local journalists in getting access and participating in safety training courses.
 We do this by working with news organizations, building productive partnerships with NGOs, identifying and responding to current gaps, and using our unique position as a coalition to coordinate collaborative training opportunities worldwide.

 If you are a freelance or a local journalist in need of safety training, we encourage you to complete the ACOS Alliance Standard Application Form.
 This form will allow us to contact you when relevant opportunities for safety training arise, build a database of freelance and local journalists in need of safety training, design future training programmes and partner with news organizations and NGOs to meet current news.
 Completing this form does not guarantee a bursary.